jsedano/jsedano.github.io/_posts/2022-06-18-java-annotations.markdown

 above a method declaration and the **@Retention** annotation is saying that this annotation will not be recorded in the class file and will not be available at runtime.

-In order to actually define functionality for an annotation type we need to implement an AbstractProcessor.
+In order to actually define functionality for an annotation type we need to implement an [AbstractProcessor][AbstractProcessor].

 [https://docs.oracle.com/javase/tutorial/java/annotations/]:[https://docs.oracle.com/javase/tutorial/java/annotations/]
 [lombok]:[https://projectlombok.org]
+[AbstractProcessor]: {% post_url 2022-06-26-a-custom-annotation-to-apply-currying-in-java %}